FlexMeasures/flexmeasures/documentation/features/reporting.rst

 Example: Profits & losses
 ---------------------------

-A report that should cover a use case right off the shelf for almost everyone using FlexMeasures is the ``ProfitLossReporter`` ― a reporter to compute how profitable your operation has been.
+A report that should cover a use case right off the shelf for almost everyone using FlexMeasures is the ``ProfitOrLossReporter`` ― a reporter to compute how profitable your operation has been.
 Showing the results of your optimization is a crucial feature, and now easier than ever.

 First, reporters can be stored as data sources, so they are easy to be used repeatedly and the data they generate can reference them.
-Our data source has "ProfitLossReporter" as Model and these attributes (the least a ``ProfitLossReporter`` needs to know is a price):
+Our data source has "ProfitOrLossReporter" as Model and these JSON info stored on its ``attribute`` define the reporter (the least a ``ProfitOrLossReporter`` needs to know is a price):

 .. code-block:: json